documents4j/documents4j/README.md

 java -jar documents4j-server-standalone-shaded.jar http://localhost:9998
 ```

-The above command starts the conversion server to listen for a HTTP connection on port 9998 which is not accessible for the `LocalConverter`.
+The above command starts the conversion server to listen for a HTTP connection on port 9998 which is now accessible to the `RemoteConverter`.
 The standalone server comes with a rich set of option which are passed via command line.
 For a comprehensive description, you can print a summary of these options by supplying the `-?` option on the command line.

 A conversion server can also be started programmatically using a `ConversionServerBuilder`.